Study Assistance Procedure

 4.3 How to apply for study assistance

-The Director (Human Resources) will provide written advice of the decision, including the level of University assistance, to the Employee and the approving Delegate.
+The Executive Director (Human Resources) will provide written advice of the decision for new programs of study, including the level of University assistance, to the Employee and the approving Delegate.

 In the event that an Employee with approved study assistance transfers or is seconded to another section of the University, the Employee will retain the approval until the end of the approved semester (including year-long units).
 Further study assistance will require another application to be approved by the new employing department.